 The so-called Chicken Church (Indonesian: Gereja Ayam) is apparently supposed to look like a dove as a symbol of peace.
 Daniel Alamsjah built this absolutely unique house of prayer near Borobudur.

 The inside of the church looks totally different from what I expected and every floor is surprisingly different from the others.

 In the basement, for instance, you can find meditation rooms that might look quite bizarre if you don’t know what they are meant for.
 Well, to be honest, we weren’t really surprised to find bizarre things after entering a church that looks like a chicken.

 In the upper part of the church, there is even a café in which you can get some snacks and refreshments.
 Your ticket usually included a snack for free.

 You can walk up to the head of the chicken.
-From there you have an amazing view over the Indonesian jungle that is surrounding the chicken church.
+From there you have an amazing view of the Indonesian jungle that is surrounding the chicken church.
 One the way up, don’t forget to take a glance from the chicken’s beak as well.

 Day 2 in Yogyakarta